Harmonic vector fields and the Hodge Laplacian operator on Finsler geometry: Abstract

 \section{Abstract}

-The adjoint horizontal differential and co-differential operators and a horizontal Laplacian are defined on a Finsler manifold.
-These operators yield a natural definition for harmonic $p$-forms on a Finsler manifold in the sense that a horizontal p-form is harmonic if and only if the horizontal Laplacian vanishes.
-This approach permits to define a harmonic vector field on a Finsler manifold in a more natural sense and study its fundamental properties.
-Finally, a classification of harmonic vector fields based on the curvature tensor is obtained.
+We first present the natural definitions of the horizontal differential, the divergence (as an adjoint operator) and a $p$-harmonic form on a Finsler manifold.
+Next, we prove a Hodge-type theorem for a Finsler manifold in the sense that a horizontal $p$-form is harmonic if and only if the horizontal Laplacian vanishes.
+This viewpoint provides a new appropriate natural definition of harmonic vector fields in Finsler geometry.
+This approach leads to a Bochner-Yano type classification theorem based on the harmonic Ricci scalar.
+Finally, we show that a closed orientable Finsler manifold with a positive harmonic Ricci scalar has zero Betti number.